D2klaas/Godot-4-VectorFieldNavigation/README.md

   get VFNNode object from index number or -1 if not exist/valid

+* `serialize() -> PackedByteArray`\
+  serializes all data from this map to a packedByteArray\
+  useful to store pre-processed maps into files

+* `unserialize( data:PackedByteArray )`\
+  rebuild map data from this serialized PackedByteArray useful to restore pre-processed maps from files

 ### VFNField
 Field for calculating solutions based on a VFNMap.